Venus Retrograde – Venus’ Descent Into The Underworld

 Venus morning star is about self-love – about learning how to love yourself for who you are, straight and simple.

-When Venus rises as an evening star, she has learned about self-love.
+When Venus rises as an evening star, she has (hopefully) already learned how to love herself.
 She is now is concerned with the love for another.
-That’s why she appears in the sky AFTER the Sun has set (which is a symbol for Libra).
+That’s why she appears in the sky AFTER the Sun has set (the sunset is a Libra symbol, by the way).

 We can see the two faces of Venus everywhere in nature, and in art.